UCSF-CBI/c4/docs/howto/openondemand.md

 - Memory - number of Gigabytes you think is required.

-- Number of coures - number of CPU threads you think is required.
+- Number of cores - number of CPU threads you think is required.

 11. Click the Launch button.
 Be patient here, the job may queue for a moment.